 UWSSLEC is a formal virtual department across the University of Wisconsin campuses at Whitewater, Madison and Oshkosh.
 Permanent faculty collaborate to prepare teachers as school library information and technology specialists who take leadership roles in their schools.

 UWSSLEC offers high quality instruction, up-to-date content, peer relationships and reduced commuting.
 Choose a home base, but work with faculty from each institution and with other teachers from across the state.
 Each semester, take one hybrid distance course and spend a weekend with professional colleagues at the campus offering the course.

 Does UWSSLEC interest you?
 Check tabs in the menu.
 See how to apply for admission, choose your campus, determine technology you need, find when courses are offered and learn how to register for courses.
 Registration, finances, and all records are maintained at your home campus.

 The Wisconsin Department of Public Instruction developed new content guidelines for school librarians and new rules for licensure in 2018.
-Each campus in the consortium is currently developing programs to address these new content guidelines, the emergency rules now in effect, and the proposed licensure rule changes expected to be passed around July 1, 2018.
+Each campus in the consortium is currently developing programs to address these new content guidelines, the emergency rules now in effect, and the proposed licensure rule changes expected to be passed in July 2018.